from Eris Field

 Damon, Roberta’s grandson who is volunteering with Doctors Without Borders, requests emergency leave to fly home from Iraq.
 After his wife divorced him, Damon had vowed never to marry again, but with only days to find a way to safeguard his grandmother, he offers Laury a bargain—a five-month marriage.
 She will protect Roberta while he returns to perform reconstructive surgery for child refugees and he will pay off her student loans.
 What could go wrong?

 Readers who like novels with characters who must find strengths within themselves to overcome their difficulties will enjoy this story.
 They’ll learn different cultures’ approaches to families, marriages, and finances, about the Kurds who fought beside Americans in Iraq, about refugees, and about abuse.
 They will also learn about the power of love.

-Note to readers of sweet romance: This book has an open door love scene between a married couple.
+Warning to readers of sweet romance: This book contains an open door love scene between a married couple.

 Eris Field was born in the Green Mountains of Vermont—Jericho, Vermont to be precise—close by the home of Wilson Bentley (aka Snowflake Bentley), the first person in the world to photograph snowflakes.
 She learned from her Vermont neighbors that pursuit of one’s dream is a worthwhile life goal.